PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • Establish outcome results and consequences

-• Clear out any conflicts among the team members as soon as it arises
+• Clear out any conflicts among the team members as soon as they arise

 31. Explain Ishikawa/ Fishbone diagrams which can be asked in PMP Interview.

-A fishbone diagram is also known as a cause and effect diagram or Ishikawa diagram.
-It is a visualization tool that is used for categorizing the potential causes of a problem in order to identify its root causes.
-A Japanese quality control expert named Dr. Kaoru Ishikawa invented this fishbone diagram in order to help employees to avoid solutions that will merely address the symptoms of a much larger problem.
+A fishbone diagram is also known as a cause-and-effect diagram or Ishikawa diagram.
+It is a visualization tool for categorizing potential causes of a problem to identify its root causes.
+A Japanese quality control expert named Dr. Kaoru Ishikawa invented this fishbone diagram to help employees avoid solutions that will merely address the symptoms of a much larger problem.

 Fishbone Diagram - PMP Interview Question - Edureka